larsskaret/larsskaret/README.md

 ### Hi there 👋

 Started a learning journey in the data domain.
+[Course certificates](https://github.com/larsskaret#certificates-from-courses)

 Currently learning a lot in [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)